-- 3. In Allow Conditions, edit the all database, table, column. - 4.
-Add your user or group name to Hive policies to grant full access to Hive.
+2. On the far right, click Ranger cm_hive and in Allow Conditions, edit all - database, table, column.

+3. Add your user or group name to Hive policies to grant full access to Hive.
 For example, add the admins group name to the list of groups that can access Hive.

-5. Check that the preloaded default database tables columns and information_schema database policies are enabled for group public.
+4. Check that the preloaded default database tables columns and information_schema database policies are enabled for group public.

-6. In Cloudera Manager, click Hosts All Hosts.
+- 5. In Environments YOUR ENVIRONMENT YOUR CLUSTER, click the CM-URL. - 6.
+In Cloudera Manager, click Hosts All Hosts.

-- 7. Make a note of the IP address or host name of a node in your cluster, for example myhost-vpc.cloudera.com. - 8.
-Use ssh to log into the cluster.
+7. Make a note of the IP address or host name of a node in your cluster, for example myhost-vpc.cloudera.com.

+8. Use ssh to log into the cluster.

 For example:

+'''

-ssh myhost-mydomain.com
+ssh myhost-vpc.cloudera.com

+'''

 You can get help about starting the Hive shell.
-On the command line, type hive -h
+On the command line, type